 Professional Master of Science in Biotechnology

 Students can only enter this program during the fall semester.
 Admission requirements include having a bachelor's degree in a relevant science or engineering field and undergraduate coursework in calculus, organic chemistry, biochemistry and either molecular biology, genetics or physiology.
-Students can choose from four concentrations: biopharmaceutical analytical sciences, biotechnology enterprise, pharmaceutical technologies and process sciences.
+Students can choose from seven concentrations: molecular biotechnology, process sciences, biopharmaceutical analytical sciences, pharmaceutical technologies, scientific information management, regulatory science or biotechnology enterprise.
 All tracks have common courses that include biotechnology basics, molecular cell biology, biotechnology ventures and biotechnology lab.

 Bunker Hill Community College (BHCC)